JuliaData/DataFrames.jl/doc/manual.md

 	dv = DataVec(1:3)

-In contrast, when some of the values in the new `DataVec` are missing, we've constructed a very special constructor:
+In contrast to these normal-looking constructors, when some of the values in the new `DataVec` are missing, there is a very special type of constructor you can use:

 	dv = DataVec[1, 2, NA, 4]

-_Technical Note_: This special type of constructor is defined by defining the `ref()` function to apply to values of type `DataVec`.
+_Technical Note_: This special type of constructor is defined by overloading the `ref()` function to apply to values of type `DataVec`.

 # DataVec's with Special Types

 One of the virtues of using metadata to represent missingness instead of sentinel values like `NaN` is that we can easily define `DataVec`'s over arbitrary types.
 For example, we can create `DataVec`'s that store arbitrary Julia types like `ComplexPair`'s and `Bool`'s:

 	dv = DataVec([1 + 2im, 3 - 1im])

 	dv = DataVec([true, false])

 In fact, we can add a new type of our own and then wrap it inside of a new sort of `DataVec`: